-- 1) Title of STEM Unit and Grade level (K-6) - 2) Introduction Letter to Parents (Address why STEM understanding is important for students in the 21st century how the unit addresses key STEM understanding.)
-List California Standards and any additional goals for students.) - 3) 10 individual lessons on a K-6 grade level science topic:
+- 1) Title of STE(A)M Unit and Grade level (K-6) - 2) Introduction Letter to Parents (Address why STE(A)M understanding is important for students in the 21st century how the unit addresses key STE(A)M understanding.)
+List California Standards and any additional goals for students. - 3) 10 individual lessons on a TK-6 grade level science topic:

-Within the unit include the following:
+Within the science-based unit include the following: